publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptIII/ch1409/m__us_usc_t10_s14701.md

     (a)  __Consideration for Continuation__  __.—__

+        (1)

-        (1) A reserve officer of the Army, Navy, Air Force, or Marine Corps who is required to be removed from the reserve active-status list under section 14505, 14506, or 14507 of this title may, subject to the needs of the service and to [section 14509 of this title][/us/usc/t10/s14509], be considered for continuation on the reserve active-status list under regulations prescribed by the Secretary of Defense.
+            (A) A reserve officer of the Army, Navy, Air Force, or Marine Corps described in subparagraph (B) who is required to be removed from the reserve active-status list under [section 14504 of this title][/us/usc/t10/s14504], or a reserve officer of the Army, Navy, Air Force, or Marine Corps who is required to be removed from the reserve active-status list under section 14505, 14506, or 14507 of this title, may be considered for continuation on the reserve active-status list under regulations prescribed by the Secretary of Defense.

+            (B)

+             A reserve officer covered by this subparagraph is a reserve officer of the Army, Air Force, or Marine Corps who holds the grade of first lieutenant, or a reserve officer of the Navy who holds the grade of lieutenant (junior grade), and who—

+                (i) is a health professions officer; or

+                (ii) is actively pursuing an undergraduate program of education leading to a baccalaureate degree.

+            (C) The consideration of a reserve officer for continuation on the reserve active-status list pursuant to this paragraph is subject to the needs of the service and to [section 14509 of this title][/us/usc/t10/s14509].

         (2) A reserve officer who holds the grade of captain in the Army, Air Force, or Marine Corps or the grade of lieutenant in the Navy and who is subject to separation under [section 14513 of this title][/us/usc/t10/s14513] may not be continued on the reserve active-status list under this subsection for a period which extends beyond the last day of the month in which the officer completes 20 years of commissioned service.